SciRuby/iruby/README.md

 All rights reserved.

 IRuby, along with [SciRuby](http://sciruby.com/), is licensed under the MIT license.
-See the {file:LICENSE.txt LICENSE.txt} file for details.
+See the [LICENSE.txt](LICENSE.txt) file for details.